Gaurav0502/Gaurav0502/README.md

 🤔 I’m looking for help with ...
 -->

-🔭 I’m currently working on Aviation Analytics and Time Series Forecasting
+🔭 I’m currently working on Generative AI and Aviation Analytics

-🌱 I’m currently learning Time Series Forecasting and Machine Learning
+🌱 I’m currently learning Generative AI and Machine Learning

 👯 I’m looking to collaborate on finding insights from domain specific data!